In this lab, you will observe the process of osmosis and diffusion. You will also

 |Contents in Bag||Initial Mass||Final Mass||Mass Difference||%Change in Mass|

 6. Determine the molar concentration of the potato cores.
 This would be the sucrose molarity in which the mass of the potato core does not change.
 To find this, draw the straight line on your graph that best fits your data.
 The point at which this line crosses the x axis represents the molar concentration of sucrose with a water potential that is equal to the potato tissue water potential.
-At this concentration, there is no net gain or loss of water from the tissue.

 What is the Molar concentration of the cores? ___________